SQream/sqream_docs/tutorials/getting_started/sqream_sql.rst

 Queries
 =========

-For querying, use the :ref:`SELECT <select>` keyword, followed by a list of columns and values to be returned, and the table to get the data from.
+For querying, use the :ref:`select` keyword, followed by a list of columns and values to be returned, and the table to get the data from.

 .. code-block:: psql